 Swissnet's FY2024: Strong Growth Matches Guidance!

-- On a pro-forma basis, FY2024 Group revenue was CHF 21.0 million, with an EBITDA of CHF 4.4 million, showing strong organic growth of 25% in revenue and 438% in EBITDA.
+- On a pro-forma basis, the Group's FY2024 revenue was CHF 21.0 million, with EBITDA of CHF 4.4 million, reflecting strong organic growth of 25% in revenue and 438% in EBITDA.

-- The company has a strong balance sheet with CHF 11.0 million in equity, CHF 4.4 million in cash, and a positive free cash flow of CHF 2.6 million for 2024.
+- The Group reported a strong balance sheet with CHF 11.0 million in equity, CHF 4.4 million in cash, and a positive free cash flow of CHF 2.6 million for 2024.

-- Swissnet Group secured major contracts, including a CHF 1.2 million IoT project with Philip Morris International and a EUR 6.2 million infrastructure modernization deal with a European drugstore chain.

-- The audited FY2024 annual report will be filed in June 2025, including financial reports for Swissnet AG and Swissnet ICT pre-acquisition, providing full transparency.
+- The audited FY2024 annual report will be filed in June 2025, including detailed financial reports for swissnet AG and swissnet ICT prior to acquisition.

 The next important date, The translation of "Jahresabschluss FY2024" to English is "Annual Financial Statement FY2024.", at beaconsmind is on 30.06.2025.